 Section 1.
 Authority and Responsibility.
-The affairs of AUSTIN EMERGENCY NURSES INC shall be managed by the AUSTIN EMERGENCY NURSES INC Board of Directors, which shall have supervision, control, and direction of the affairs of AUSTIN EMERGENCY NURSES INC; shall determine the policies or changes therein within the limits of these bylaws; and shall actively promote its purposes and have discretion in the disbursement of its funds.
+The affairs of AUSTIN ENA shall be managed by the AUSTIN ENA Board of Directors, which shall have supervision, control, and direction of the affairs of AUSTIN ENA; shall determine the policies or changes therein within the limits of these bylaws; and shall actively promote its purposes and have discretion in the disbursement of its funds.
 The Board of Directors may adopt such rules and regulations for the conduct of its business as shall be deemed advisable and may, in the execution of the powers granted, appoint such agents as it may consider necessary.

-Section 2: Composition of AUSTIN EMERGENCY NURSES INC Board of Directors
+Section 2: Composition of AUSTIN ENA Board of Directors

 President